marti0001/M_Olszewski-projects-portfolio/README.md

 - **Tools:** TensorFlow, Keras, OpenCV, NumPy
 - **Objective:** I created a convolution neural network (CNN) and utilized transfer learning to classify images efficiently and accurately into predefined categories.
 The models used include VGG16, ResNet50, and InceptionV3.
-- **Results:** Achieved over X% accuracy on the test dataset.
-The model demonstrates robust performance and generalization on test data.
+- **Results:**  The model demonstrates robust performance and generalization on test data.